A Classic Homemade Salad Dressing

-This mustard vinaigrette is what we use almost every day of the week, and one of the first recipes my mother taught me to make, to memorise, to use on almost any salad.
+This honey mustard dressing is what we use almost every day of the week, and one of the first recipes my mother taught me to make, to memorise, to use on almost any salad.
 With staple ingredients and a very simple method – simply shake until combined – it’s easy to replace store bought salad dressing and there are endless variations.

 - Olive oil: the only non-negotiable element of the vinaigrette, extra virgin olive oil is the best choice no matter what.
 While some other oils – flax, walnut, and so on – make excellent dressings, they have much stronger flavours and should be treated differently.